Melissa Duffy

 Trade & National Security

-Melissa also has done significant work on pro bono matters, focusing on the representation of arts organizations and other nonprofit entities in Washington, D.C.
+Melissa has done significant work on pro bono matters, focusing on the representation of arts organizations and other nonprofit entities in Washington, D.C.

 Read more